ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A name selector `'<name>'` selects at most one object member value.

-Applying the `name-selector` to an object value in its input nodelist, its string is required to match the corresponding member value.
 In contrast to JSON,
 the JSONPath syntax allows strings to be enclosed in _single_ or _double_ quotes.